Active Plan HRA

 What Is the SASMI Active Plan HRA?

 The SASMI Active Plan HRA is an account that eligible members can use for reimbursement of certain medical expenses.
-It is funded with distributions from SASMI, based on the employer contributions received by SASMI.
+It is funded with employer contributions received by SASMI and SASMI’s 50% match on those contributions (although there’s a one-time special 100% match for 2026).
 The Active Plan HRA is considered a “limited HRA,” which means that SASMI chooses the expenses that are eligible.
-Only prescription drugs and allowable over-the-counter medical items can be purchased through the Active Plan HRA.
+Only eligible dental, vision and hearing services, prescription drugs and allowable over-the-counter medical items can be purchased through the Active Plan HRA.

 When Is My Active Plan HRA First Available to Me?